The short version.

 A librarian by training, I have worked in libraries and with private collections of rare materials in New York City and elsewhere since 2008.
 The Harry Ransom Center, Rare Book School at the University of Virginia, and the Bibliographical Society of the UK have supported by research and training with fellowships.
 I've published in Printing History, Atlas Obscura, the Journal of the History of Ideas Blog, and in Information: A Historical Companion (Princeton University Press, 2021).
 In 2024, I co-taught the CalRBS Course, “The Celluloid Paper Trail” with Kevin Johnson.

-The results of my recent research, "Women's Work in Film Production & The Documents of Film History" is forthcoming in The Journal of Cinema and Media Studies in September 2025.
+My article, "Women's Work in Film Production & The Documents of Film History" is forthcoming in The Journal of Cinema and Media Studies in September 2025.

 A little bit more.

 I graduated from Middlebury College with a BA in the History of Art and Architecture in 2007, and hold an MLIS from the Palmer School of Information Science with a concentration in rare book librarianship.
 From 2008 to 2016 I worked at Columbia University's Avery Art & Architectural Library's Classics Collection and then at the New York Society Library (NYSL) as Special Collections Librarian.
-At the NYSL I lead a project to redesign and launch City Readers, a digital humanities tool for the study of reading and readers at the Library, New York City's oldest cultural institution (founded in 1754).
+At the NYSL I led a project to redesign and launch City Readers, a digital humanities tool for the study of reading and readers at the Library, New York City's oldest cultural institution (founded in 1754).

 My research focuses on the labor of the secretaries and typists who produced and edited screenplays in 20th century Hollywood movie studios.
 I also collect Whole Earth Catalogs and what I call its "offspring" – books put together following instructions printed in the last Catalog, or otherwise published by and for people living in rural areas and on communes in the latter half of the 20th century.